brendansudol/scrantonicity/README.md

 **Scrantonicity**

-Read episode scripts and rediscover your favorite lines from The Office.
+A little website devoted to The Office.

+Read full episode scripts, search your favorite lines, and share the scenes you love the most.

 🏢👨‍💼😂